Best bike brands: Bicycle companies we trust

 Cannondale

-One of the big three American performance cycle brands, Cannondale was founded in New England in 1971.
-It was one of the first bike brands to move from steel to alloy frames in the 1980s, followed by carbon fibre in the 1990s.
-It’s known for innovative products, including its single leg suspension fork.
+Cannondale, along with Specialized and Trek, of the big three American performance cycle brands.
+Founded in New England in 1971, it was one of the first bike brands to move from steel to alloy frames in the 1980s, followed by carbon fibre in the 1990s.
+It’s known for innovative products, including its single-leg Lefty suspension fork.

 It will sell you a bike across the whole range of disciplines, including hybrids, electric bikes and kids’ bikes, not just performance bikes for adults.
-It’s a long-time sponsor of professional racing teams as well, counting three-time world champion Peter Sagan as one of its protégés early in his career.
+It’s a long-time sponsor of professional racing teams as well, with its bikes ridden by the EF Education team and it counted three-time world champion Peter Sagan as one of its protégés early in his career.

 Read more: Cannondale SuperSix Evo review